klyte45/WriteTheSigns/README.md

 ## Mod integrations
 ### Addresses & Names Mod

-All the configurations generated at the Addresses & Names mod that can be relevant for WTC are used, like the district color, zero marker and road name generation strategy.
+All the configurations generated at the Addresses & Names mod that can be relevant for WTS are used, like the district color, zero marker and road name generation strategy.

 ## Mod Resources